Fkmanny/reverse-engineering-assembler---c--_application/README.md

 Reverse engineering skills are essential for organizations to analyze malware, perform vulnerability research, conduct security assessments, and protect intellectual property through code analysis and hardening.

 ### Use Case Scenario
-A security firm needs to analyze potentially malicious software.
+A software development firm needs to analyze potentially malicious software or even a company's software.
 The reverse engineering process involves:
 - Decompiling executables to understand functionality
 - Analyzing code obfuscation techniques
 - Identifying hidden behaviors and vulnerabilities